hashicorp/sa-ssdp-aws/README.md

 ```

 ---

 ## INFRASTRUCTURE

 You can use terraform to build infrastructure, or use your own infrastructure.
 Choose one of the two options in this guide before commencing the **PLATFORM** build: [./docs/INFRASTRUCTURE.md](./docs/INFRASTRUCTURE.md)

 ---

+## PLATFORM

+Having deployed the Infrastructure using terraform (above) or collected the appropriate informatino from existing infrastructure (also documented above)You may now commence deployment the **PLATFORM** services: [./docs/PLATFORM.md](./docs/PLATFORM.md)

+NOTE: you may use and existing Vault deployment, or create a new Vault Enterprise cluster.
+Documentation for each method is available.

+---

+## SERVICES

+For demonstration purposes, instructions for deploying the HashiCups demo app are provided in [./docs/SERVICES.md](./docs/SERVICES.md)